PDKT-Team/ctf/fbctf2019/hr-admin-module/README.md

 - We can't perform In-Band SQL Injection or Inferential (Blind) SQL Injection because everything is run in the background (we can only know if the syntax and semantic are correct or not).
 - Out-of-Band SQL Injection can be performed by using SQL SSRF via `dblink_connect` to establish a connection to our remote server so we can get the query result through DNS request or raw network dump (`(SELECT dblink_connect('host=HOST user=' || (QUERY) || ' password=PASSWORD dbname=DBNAME'))`).
 - The current PostgreSQL user is allowed to use `lo_import` to load a file into `pg_largeobject` catalog but doesn't have permission to perform `SELECT` on `pg_largeobject` nor using `lo_get` for new object's `oid`.
-- We can get the list of all `oid` through `pg_largeobject_metadata` and then try to use `lo_get` for old `oid` to see if secret/flag file has been loaded before and the user used is allowed to load it.
+- We can get the list of all `oid` through `pg_largeobject_metadata` and then try to use `lo_get` for old `oid` to see if secret/flag file has been loaded before and the current user is allowed to load it.
-- The flag file has been loaded in the past with `oid` 16444 so we can get it by using `lo_get(16444)`!
+- The flag file has been loaded in the past with `oid` 16444 so we can get its content by using `lo_get(16444)`!

 ### Detailed Steps

 This website has a simple dashboard with a feature to search employees (`?employee_search=`).
-From the error message, we can know if there is a file named `secret` in `/var/lib/postgresql/data/` so we can assume if that file is the flag and this website uses PostgreSQL.
-Another feature for searching user seems disabled on the front-end but we can still access it by requesting to its parameter.
-We can know the parameter by viewing it in the source code.
+From the error message, we can know there is a file named `secret` in `/var/lib/postgresql/data/`.
+We can assume if that file is the flag file and this website uses PostgreSQL.
+There is one feature to search users but it seems to be disabled on the front-end.
+We can still access the feature by requesting to its parameter.
+By looking in the source code, we can know that the parameter name is `user_search`.

 ![](user-search.png)

-Querying user with this feature has produced nothing.
-No results or whatsoever on the website.
-But, if the search value contains single quote and we refresh the page again, the website will displays a warning message.
-Seems like it uses session-based warning message and delay to prevent automatic scanner.
+The use of this feature has produced nothing.
+There are no results or anything on the website.
+However, if the search value contains a single quote and we refresh the page again, the website will display a warning message.
+It seems that it uses session-based warning messages and delays to prevent automatic scanners.

 ![](warning.png)

-Closing the value with SQL comment will produce no warning.
+Closing the value with SQL comment will not produce a warning.
 Again, we might need to refresh the page.

 ![](no-warning.png)

-We can try several PostgreSQL queries to find out which query that will produce the warning message and not.
-To make sure, we can refresh the page multiple times for each query.
+We can try a number of PostgreSQL queries to find out which query that will generate a warning message and not.
+To be sure, we can refresh the page multiple times for each query.

 - `asd' and 1=0 --`, no warning
 - `asd' and 1=1 --`, no warning